coderefinery/modular-type-along/content/index.rst

 Slides
 ------

-We also have some slides: https://github.com/coderefinery/modular-code-development.
+We also have some slides:
-But here we will try to do this as collaborative type-along.
+https://github.com/coderefinery/modular-code-development.
+But here we will try to do this as collaborative type-along where instructors try to solve a problem together and where learners guide the instructors through a collaborative document.

 .. toctree::